 ✔️ Uses information about the culture to explain the phenomena observed in a structured, narrative way

 Ethnographies can be found using DiscoverUR and other anthropology resources listed on this guide.
 Search terms to help narrow your search within these databases include: ethnograph* OR ethnology OR autoethnograph* OR "ethnographic fieldwork" OR anthro* OR cultur* OR "social life" OR "case stud*" Note: Not all ethnographies will have the word ethnography in their titles or abstracts, so you won't know for sure until you've applied the criteria above.
 Nor will all case studies will be ethnographies, so use the checklist above to make sure that's what you've found.

-The asterisk [*] helps find multiple endings of words; ethnograph* finds you "ethnography", "ethnographic," "ethnographer," etc.
+The asterisk [*] helps find multiple endings of words; ethnograph* finds you ethnography, ethnographic, ethnographer, etc.